The existence of superluminal particles is consistent with the kinematics of Einstein's special theory of relativity: Why does not the possibility of sending particles back to the past lead to a logical contradiction?

 \section{Why does not the possibility of sending particles back to the past lead to a logical contradiction?}

-To explain why the existence of FTL objects does not necessarily lead to a logical contradiction, let us consider the following thought experiment.
-Let a neutrino cannon fire a superluminal projectile which is reflected back from a moving mirror such that it hits the cannon right before it has shot the projectile out, see Figure~\ref{fig-cannon}.
+Let us now illustrate with one possible informal explanation why the existence of FTL objects does not necessarily lead to a logical contradiction, let us consider the following well-known thought experiment.
+Let a tachyon cannon fire a superluminal projectile which is reflected back from a moving mirror such that it hits the cannon right before it has shot the projectile out, see Figure~\ref{fig-cannon}.
 The argument usually continues as follows.
 If the cannon shoots the projectile at event A, the projectile destroys the cannon at event C before event A. Therefore, the cannon cannot shoot the projectile at event A. This argument seemingly contradicts the plausible assumption that our cannon can shoot its FTL projectile anytime at any direction.
 So at first sight we have derived a logical contradiction from the existence of FTL particles.

-However, if we think it over more carefully, we see that when we calculated (speculated) the trajectory of the neutrino beam we did not take into consideration of the causal effect of the projectile coming back from the ``future.''
-If we take this casual effect into consideration, we can tell a logically consistent story in which the neutrino cannon hits itself before the ignition of the projectile.
-For example, we send out the mirror; and before we shoot the cannon to destroy itself, a neutrino projectile hits the cannon (at event C) and because of this damage the cannon shoots a neutrino projectile (at event A) which reflects back from the mirror (at event B) so that it becomes the one that hit the cannon (at event C).\footnote{According to the ``mirror'' event A is also later than event B. So it would be better to tell the story with another cannon in place of the mirror which shoots a projectile with speed 5 $c$ in the direction of the first cannon when it detects the projectile of the first cannon at event B.} This story is a perfectly consistent story of the self shooting cannon and a possible candidate of the resolution of this ``cannon paradox.''
+However, if we think it over more carefully, we see that when we calculated (speculated) the trajectory of the tachyon beam we did not take into consideration of the causal effect of the projectile coming back from the ``future.''
+If we take this casual effect into consideration, we can tell a logically consistent story in which the tachyon cannon hits itself before the ignition of the projectile.
+For example, we send out the mirror; and before we shoot the cannon to destroy itself, a tachyon projectile hits the cannon (at event C) and because of this damage the cannon shoots a tachyon projectile (at event A) which reflects back from the mirror (at event B) so that it becomes the one that hit the cannon (at event C).\footnote{According to the ``mirror'' event A is also later than event B. So it would be better to tell the story with another cannon in place of the mirror which shoots a projectile with speed 5 $c$ in the direction of the first cannon when it detects the projectile of the first cannon at event B.} This story is a perfectly consistent story of the self shooting cannon and a possible candidate of the resolution of this ``cannon paradox.''

-These kinds of violation of causality do not lead to a logical contradiction by themselves, the same way as similar violations of causality, namely CTCs, do not lead to logical contradiction in general relativity.
-For a detailed resolution of similar causal paradoxes, see, e.g., Lossev--Novikov \cite{Jinn}, Recami \cite{recami-ftl}, Selleri~\cite{selleri-ftl}.
-Typically, these kinds of possibilities of causality violation only mean that we have to be more careful when reasoning about causality because we have to take into account the causal effects coming from the ``future.''